 CRDV 313-7 Engineering Research (Half-Time) (0 units) Noncredit course allowing students to maintain half-time enrollment at Northwestern while engaged full-time in a University-based research project under the supervision of a faculty research sponsor.
 Students are evaluated by ABET criteria, the same as those in the Walter P. Murphy Cooperative Engineering Education Program and the Professional Engineering Internship Program.
+Prerequisite: consent of department.

 ENTREP 325-0 Engineering Entrepreneurship Overview of the entrepreneurial process from an engineering perspective.
 Idea generation, planning, financing, marketing, protecting, staffing, leading, growing, and harvesting.
 Business models for startups.
 Lectures, guest speakers, and case studies.
-Taught with IEMS 325; students may not receive credit for both courses.
+Taught with IEMS 325; may not receive credit for both courses.
 Prerequisite: 1 course in accounting or finance such as IEMS 326 or BUS INST 260.
-GEN ENG 355-0 Domestic Study-Affiliated Full-time registration in an academic program in the continental United States that is affiliated with Northwestern.
-Upon successful completion of the program, registration is replaced with credits transferred from the affiliated institution.
-GEN ENG 395-0 Special Topics in Engineering Topics suggested by faculty members and approved by the curriculum committee.